miklevin/MikeLev.in/api.md

 # Summon the necessary artifacts
 import requests
 import json
+def example_request():
+    """Sample list of URLs which were found in your sitemaps but outside of the crawl perimeter defined for the project, for instance domain/subdomain or protocol (HTTP/HTTPS) not allowed in the crawl settings."""

 # Craft the invocation URL
 url = f'https://api.botify.com/v1/analyses/{{username}}/{{project_slug}}/{{analysis_slug}}/features/sitemaps/samples/out_of_config'
 # Prepare the headers for your spell
 headers = {
     "Authorization": f"Token {token}",
     "Content-Type": "application/json"
 }
 # Cast the spell
 response = requests.get(url, headers=headers)
 # Interpret the response
 if response.status_code == 200:
     result = response.json()